shivansh24/ofOS/README.md

-#ofOS
+# ofOS
-Our first Operatin System
+Our first Operating System

 ## How to Build
 Please make sure that you have the following utils intalled